 Added stressors and responsibilities make coping more difficult.
-Family and friends often want to be helpful, but are unsure how best to help.
+Family and friends often want to be helpful, but may be unsure how best to help.
 Take advantage of offers for assistance that you think might be beneficial.
 You may want to give friends suggestions.
 For example, ask a friend to prepare a meal, assist with child or animal care, or run a few simple errands.
-If you have more help than you need at the moment, let the individual know, and reserve the option to seek their assistance later on.
+If you have more help than you need at the moment, let the individual know, and ask if you can seek their assistance later on when you have less help.

-It may be helpful to talk about

-the patient's condition with members of the health care team, or with family and friends.
-Talking about the situation may assist you and your family to process information and come to the same point in understanding the illness.
-Sharing feelings and fears, as well as stories about your family member, can be a source of comfort.
+It may be helpful to talk about the patient's condition with members of the health care team, or with family and friends.
+Talking about the situation may help you and your family to process information and come to the same point in understanding the illness.
+Sharing feelings and fears, as well as stories about your family member, can be a source of comfort and help you to identify how your family member would want you to represent their wishes.